-In reference to the data and cost factors used in our calculations, management used the Grafton WV Main Post Office and the Danville VA Courthouse to exemplify their general disagreement with our methodology.
-They cited excess space existed to some degree but was unusable or inaccessible due to security concerns.
-In addition, the cost to convert space in poor condition may be impractical.
-As such, management believes the accurate way to calculate monetary impact is by multiplying useable excess space by sublease value less conversion cost.
+In reference to the cost factors used in our calculations, management asserted that build-out costs are much higher than we considered.
+In addition, management believes the accurate way to calculate monetary impact is by multiplying useable excess space by sublease value less conversion cost.
 This calculated outcome should then be adjusted for maintenance and utility savings.

 Finally, management expressed the challenges facing the Postal Service when disposing of property in poor market conditions and actions they have already taken to reduce excess property.
-In particular, management has focused its attention on properties that have more than 10,000 interior SF, which represents 16 percent of buildings and 76 percent of interior square footage.
+In particular, management has focused its attention on properties that have more than 10,000 interior SF.
+These properties represent 16 percent of all buildings and 76 percent of total interior square footage.
 This allows the Postal Service to capture the largest opportunities for excess space that is usable.
-See Appendix E for management's comments in their entirety.
+See Appendix E for management's comments, in their entirety.